 Johannes is pursuing his MSc in Population and Public Health at UBC where he is currently an R. Howard Webster Graduate Fellow.
 His primary area of interest is psychiatric epidemiology, with an emphasis on workplace mental health.
 His thesis research focuses on the effect of industry- and firm-level factors on the incidence of mental illness in the workplace and the effect of psychological injury on return-to-work trajectories.
 Prior to joining the Partnership, Johannes worked as a consultant to Fortune 500 companies, public sector organizations, and non-profits, primarily within the health care and insurance sectors.

 Kimberly is pursuing her PhD in the UBC School of Population and Public Health.
-Her dissertation research focuses on return to work outcomes after injury/illness across jurisdictions in Canada, Australia and New Zealand.
-There is a growing body of evidence that return to work after injury/illness can promote recovery.
-This work aims to link policy and practice to return to work outcomes across these jurisdictions in order to improve understanding of effective return to work management.
+Her dissertation research focuses on regional variation in hospital admissions, surgeries, physician visits, and diagnostic tests in in workers’ compensation systems in BC, Alberta, Manitoba, Ontario, and New Brunswick.
+Her research will lead to a better understanding of differences in access to health care and the impact these differences may have on disability duration and return-to-work outcomes.
 Prior to joining the Partnership, Kimberly worked in injury research and neuroethics.
 She holds a BA in Anthropology and History and MA in Social Dimensions of Health from the University of Victoria.